phalcon-orphanage/docs/en/tutorial-rest.md

 | `PUT`    | /api/robots/2            | Updates robots based on primary key            |
 | `DELETE` | /api/robots/2            | Deletes robots based on primary key            |

-<a name='implementation'></a>
 ## Creating the Application
 As the application is so simple, we will not implement any full MVC environment to develop it.
-In this case, we will use a [micro application](/4.0/en/application-micro) to meet our goal.
+In this case, we will use a [micro application](application-micro) to meet our goal.

 The following file structure is more than enough: